 The CVRAS is a robust certification scheme for manufacturers of retrofit emissions reduction technology that will enable Clean Air Zone (CAZ) compliance of legacy fleet vehicles.
-This certification scheme supports the operation of Clean Air Zones and addresses the air pollution emissions from buses, coaches, heavy goods vehicles, mini-buses and vans.
+This certification scheme supports the operation of Clean Air Zones and addresses the air pollution emissions from buses, coaches, heavy goods vehicles, mini-buses, taxis and vans.

 This listing contains details of companies and their systems approved under the scheme requirements, along with their contact information (where available) and the categories of vehicle to which their systems can be applied in order to make the vehicle Clean Air Zone compliant.

 Contact our Transport Certification team via email or call +44 (0)20 7222 0101 for more details.